vickymichou/course-management-system-php/README.md

 ---

-## ⚠️ Setup Notes
+## ⚠️ Deployment Note

-- Database credentials have been removed for security reasons
-- Replace with your own MySQL credentials to run locally
+This project was originally deployed and tested on a university-hosted server environment.

+The repository contains the full source code.
+Full functionality (e.g. login, database content) requires a PHP server and a MySQL database with the appropriate data.

+---

+## ⚙️ How to Run (Locally)

+1. Install a local PHP server (e.g. XAMPP)
-- Import the provided `.sql` file to recreate the database
+2. Import the provided SQL file into MySQL
+3. Update database credentials in `functions.php`
+4. Run the project via `localhost`

 ---
 ## 🎯 Purpose

 This project demonstrates backend development and full-stack system design, focusing on building a functional and structured web application.